justice-rage/currency-exchanger/README.md

 #### By _**Justice Douglas**_

-#### _A simple currency exchange application allowing users to convert USD to toher currencies such as francs, marks, rupees, and so on._
+#### _A simple currency exchange application allowing users to convert USD to to other currencies such as francs, marks, rupees, and so on._

 ## Technologies Used